ThatOneCodeDev/ThatOneCodeDev/README.md

 ### About Me

 I'm Jerhyn.
-I have a background in electromagnetic spectrum operations and secure communications, I specialize in developing infrastructure and software that stay secure, reliable, and responsive when the situation demands more.
+I have a background in electromagnetic spectrum operations and secure communications, As a developer I am self taught and specialize in developing infrastructure and software that stay secure, reliable, and responsive when the situation demands more.

 ![WRT54G](https://github.com/ThatOneCodeDev/ThatOneCodeDev/blob/main/Images/WRT54G.png)